shamgang/filechat/README.md

     awps-tunnel run --hub <hub> --endpoint https://<web pubsub name>.webpubsub.azure.com --upstream http://localhost:7071
     ```
 1. F1 -> Azurite: Start
-    * Make sure there is only one directory in the workspace or this will fail and you will have to manually start all 3 Azurite services.
+    * If there is more than one directory in the workspace you will have to manually start all 3 Azurite services by clicking them in the bottom bar and choosing the root folder of this project.
 1. F5 (Run and Debug)